onewelcome/identity-cloud-documentation/docs/products/access/how-to-technical/securing-resources.md

 }
 ```

-## Introspect the access token at Onegini Access
+## Introspect the access token at OneWelcome Access

-The received access token should be send to Onegini Access for introspection.
-For the API description see Onegini
+The received access token should be send to OneWelcome Access for introspection.
+For the API description see OneWelcome
 Access [introspection API reference](../api-reference/token-introspection.md).

-The following code executes the introspection requests and checks if the the token is valid according to Onegini Access:
+The following code executes the introspection requests and checks if the the token is valid according to OneWelcome Access:

 ```java